-Climate Lobbying Overview: BMW is actively lobbying climate regulation for road transport with mostly negative engagement in 2020-22.
-While BMW has increasingly positive top-line statements on climate since 2020 and has supporting increased EU electric vehicle infrastructure, BMW appears to have consistently opposed policies to phase out ICE vehicles in the EU and UK, including opposing an EU 2035 zero-emissions CO2 target for cars and vans, and a UK zero-emission vehicle mandate.
+Climate Lobbying Overview: BMW has active and mostly negative engagement on climate regulation in 2021-22.
+While the company has increasingly positive top-line statements on climate since 2020, it appears to have consistently opposed policies to phase out ICE-powered vehicles in the EU and UK, including opposing an EU 2035 zero-emissions CO2 target for cars and vans, and a UK zero-emission vehicle mandate.

 The full climate policy engagement profile of BMW is available here.